According to a number of studies, the feelings of anticipation and excitement when travel planning can lead to a mental

 By picking a destination, you’ll immediately begin to think of things you’d want to see, do, explore, and taste.

 Want to finally experience one of Epcot’s many food festivals like Food and Wine?
-Want to finally try some of those oh so popular Mickey Beignets?
+Want to finally try some of those oh so popular churros or Mickey Beignets?
 Or maybe you want to finally face your fear of heights and go on Mickey’s Fun (Death) Wheel?

 Whatever it is, you can use this information to do things you absolutely love or you can use this as a way for you to break out of your comfort zone.